 Who are we?

 We are a small, creative, game studio with a passion for polished and unique games and VR experiences.
 Founded in 2010 and based out of Austin, TX and Winnipeg, MB, we love building anything that’s oozing with style.
-We’ve assembled a close-knit team of four core owls who wear an absurd number of hats and frequently kick major ass at a moments notice.
+We’ve assembled a close-knit team of core owls who wear an absurd number of hats and frequently kick major ass at a moments notice.
 We tweet our latest updates from @OwlchemyLabs

 What Have We Made?